Skip to content

 Set the cluster_name parameter to the desired name.
 This name helps identify the Cassandra cluster.

 Set the listen_address parameter to the IP address of the node within the cluster.
-This address is used by other nodes within the cluster to communicate.
+Other nodes within the cluster use this address to communicate.

 Set the rpc_address parameter to the IP address of the node to enable clients to connect to the Cassandra cluster.